RahulPatnaik/botpress/README.md

 4. In this code snippet, the variable that receives the stack-ai answer is "workflow.apiResponse", change it accordingly.

-### 4. To lets users start chatting with the Chatbot without needing to click any buttons or menus.
+### 4. To lets users start chatting with the Chatbot without needing to click any buttons or menus :

 ~~~javascript
 <script>